arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

 <a name="Exercise1" />
 ### Exercise 1: Getting Started with the ARM Top-level Template Structure ###

-In this exercise you will learn about the **Azure Resource Manager** Template Language, its Top-level Template structure, and you will explore the different sections of it, learning about its usage, and how to construct them.
+In this exercise you will learn about the **Azure Resource Manager** Template Language, its Top-level Template structure, and you will explore its different sections, learning about its usage and construction.

 <a name="Ex1Task1" />
 #### Task 1 – Introduction to the ARM Template Language ####

 In this task you will learn about the **ARM** Template Language and its Top-level Template structure.

-This **Language** allows a declarative, parameterized description of a set of related resources, so that they may be deployed and managed as a unit.
+This **Language** allows a declarative, parameterized description of a set of related resources so that they may be deployed and managed as a unit.
 There is a service that reads these Templates and orchestrates the creation of the resources they describe.
 Tools like _Visual Studio 2013 Update 2_ can read and write these Templates and even provide IntelliSense.
 The Templates are text-based (JSON), making it easy to use them with source code control systems like TFS and Git.

 At a glance, the following is the Top-level Template structure.